-Vineyard Insect Survey

-We used the same methodologies described for Objective 1 to screen lessor known vineyard organisms or unlikely vectors.
-Insects were collected 1x/month from 5 established vineyards where movement of GRBaV has been observed or reported (assumed to have happened).
+Vineyard Insect and Non-Crop Plant Survey: We used the same methodologies described for Objective 1 to screen lessor known vineyard organisms or unlikely vectors.
+Insects were collected 1x/month (May 2015 - May 2016) from 5 established vineyards where movement of GRBaV has been observed or reported (assumed to have happened).
 Samples were collected from grape vines, ground covers and non-crop vegetation in the surrounding landscape using a combination of sweep-nets (on ground covers, 5 samples per site, 30 sweeps per sample) and a D-Vac type suction sampling machine (on grape vines and non-crop vegetation), which consisted of a 25cc gas blower/vacuum (Craftsman) fitted with a 5-gallon (18.9 liter) bucket on the vacuum tube to create a 1 ft2 (0.093 m2) sampling cone.
 Each D-Vac sample consisted of five thrusts with the D-Vac running at full speed (5 samples of grape vine per site, 5-10 samples of non-crop vegetation).
 All samples were held in a cooler and brought to the laboratory for immediate processing.
 Specimens were incapacitated using CO2 gas, sorted and identified to species or genus, and then stored in 95% EtOH and stored at -80° C until testing.
-So far we have collected leafhoppers in the genera Aceratagallia sp., Acinopterus sp., Alconeura sp., Colladonus sp., Empoasca spp., Macrosteles sp., Osbornellus sp., Scaphytopius spp., as well as the species Deltocephalus fuscinervosus, Dikrella californica, and Euscelidius schenki.
-Other organisms include members of the families Acanaloniidae, Cixidae, Membracidae, Miridae, Lygaeidae, Psyllidae, and Tingidae.